Providing assistance to relieve human suffering and loss caused

 - Long-Term Rebuilding – Depending on the severity of the incident, it can take communities several years to rebuild physical infrastructure, restore the natural environment, and rehabilitate the lives of those who are impacted.
 The CFHoCo will make grants to organizations addressing chronic social, emotional, health, and environmental challenges in the impacted community.

 The Foundation staff is available to assist you throughout this process and welcomes your questions and comments.
-Please contact the Foundation’s Director of Programs, Tracy Locke‐Kitt, by phone, 410‐730‐7840 or via email, grants@CFHoCo.org.
+Please contact the Foundation’s Director of Programs and Operations, Tracy Locke‐Kitt, by phone, 410‐730‐7840 or via email, grants@CFHoCo.org.

 Together We Accomplished